orion-project/rezonator2/help/func_rt.rst

 .. index:: single: round-trip matrix (function)

-Round-trip Matrix
+Round-Trip Matrix
 =================

-:menuSelection:`Functions --> Round-trip Matrix`
+:menuSelection:`Functions --> Round-Trip Matrix`

 The function calculates the :doc:`round-trip matrix<round_trip_matrix>` of the schema and displays it in a special window.
 An element selected in the elements list is treated as a reference.
 Multiplication of the elements' matrices starts from the reference element.